sendahug/send-hug-frontend/README.md

 4. Enter `heroku create <APP_NAME>` (with your own app name).
 If successful, Heroku returns the live version's URL (will be referred to as <LIVE_URL>) and the Git repo link (will be referred to as <GIT_URL>).
 5. In your terminal, enter `git remote add heroku-client <GIT_URL>`.
 6. Update the live environment file with the correct variable values:
-   - AUTH0_DOMAIN - set with your own Auth0 domain
-   - AUTH0_CLIENT - set with your own client ID from Auth0
-   - AUDIENCE - set with your own audience from Auth0
    - LOGIN_REDIRECT - set to your <LIVE_URL> (or wherever in the app you want the user to be redirected to) to ensure after login the user will be redirected to your app
    - LOGOUT_REDIRECT - set to your <LIVE_URL> (or wherever in the app you want the user to be redirected to) to ensure after login the user will be redirected to your app
    - BACKEND_URL - set with your own backend URL (necessary for making requests to the backend!)
 7. Enter `git push heroku-client master`.
 This triggers the app build.
 If successful, you'll get a 'Verifying deploy... done.' message.
 8. Add the following environment variables (via CLI or via the Heroku website):
    - PRODUCTION - set to true
-9. On your Auth0 application configuration, make sure to:
-   - Add your new <LIVE_URL> to 'Allowed Callback URLs'
-   - Add your new <LIVE_URL> to 'Allowed Logout URLs'
-   - Add your new <LIVE_URL> to 'Allowed Web Origins'
-   - Add your new <LIVE_URL> to 'Allowed Origins (CORS)'
+   - FIREBASE_API_KEY - the Firebase API key for your project.
+   - FIREBASE_PROJECT_ID - your Firebase project ID.
+   - FIREBASE_AUTH_DOMAIN - the Firebase auth domain for your project.
+   - FIREBASE_STORAGE_BUCKET - the Firebase storage bucket for your project.
+   - FIREBASE_MESSAGING_SENDER_ID - the Firebase messaging sender ID.
+   - FIREBASE_APP_ID - your Firebase App ID.
+   - FIREBASE_MEASUREMENT_ID - the Firebase measurement ID (for analytics).
-10. All done!
+9. All done!
 Now you can visit your <GIT_URL> to see the live app.

 ## Known Issues